New York Penn Station: Planning and redevelopment

-Resurgence of train ridership in the 21st century has pushed the current Pennsylvania Station structure to capacity, leading to several proposals to renovate or rebuild the station, often characterized as correcting for the 1960s demolition of the original facility.
+Resurgence of train ridership in the 21st century pushed the current Pennsylvania Station under Madison Square Garden to capacity, leading to several proposals to renovate or rebuild the station, often characterized as correcting for the 1960s demolition of the original facility.
+The Times noted in 2025 that a succession of elected officials over several decades—including Governors Pataki, Spitzer, Cuomo, and Hochul—had made gestures at reconstructing the station, though no such reconstruction ultimately materialized.
+Among the reasons, the Times cited the controlling interests of multiple transit companies—Amtrak, which owns the station, along with NJ Transit and the MTA, which operate within it—and the influence of James Dolan, whose company owns Madison Square Garden and the air rights above the station.
+Several of the failed plans were entangled with questions of if and how to move the Garden; in 2008, Eliot Spitzer induced the Garden to sign a memorandum of understanding to move one block west as part of a planned station reconstruction, although his plan fizzled after he was felled by a prostitution scandal only a week later.

-In 2013, the Regional Plan Association and Municipal Art Society formed the Alliance for a New Penn Station.
-Citing the limited capacity of the current station under Madison Square Garden, the Alliance advocated for limiting the extension of Madison Square Garden's operating permit to ten years.
-In May 2013, four architecture firms released concepts for redeveloping Penn Station without Madison Square Garden above it, by moving the Garden to other locations on the west side.
-Madison Square Garden officials called the plans "pie-in-the-sky", but on July 24, 2013, the New York City Council voted 47–1 to give the Garden a ten-year operating permit, after which the owners would have to move or seek permission anew.

-In January 2016, at the same time he announced the development of Moynihan Train Hall, New York governor Andrew Cuomo announced that requests for proposals would be solicited for the redevelopment of the station under the Garden, which would be a public-private partnership called the Empire Station Complex.
-Investors would be granted commercial rights to the station in exchange for paying building costs.
+In 2013, the Regional Plan Association and Municipal Art Society formed the Alliance for a New Penn Station, advocating for limiting the extension of Madison Square Garden's operating permit to ten years and soliciting designs to move the arena.
+Garden officials called the plans "pie-in-the-sky", but on July 24, 2013, the New York City Council voted 47–1 to give the Garden a ten-year operating permit, after which the owners would have to move or seek permission anew.
+In January 2016, at the same time he announced the development of Moynihan Train Hall, New York governor Andrew Cuomo announced he would solicit proposals for the redevelopment of the station under the Garden as a public-private partnership called the Empire Station Complex.

-In June 2023, nearing the end of the ten-year permit granted in 2013, the MTA, Amtrak, and NJ Transit filed a report stating that Madison Square Garden was no longer compatible with Penn Station, saying, "MSG's existing configuration and property boundaries impose severe constraints on the station."
-On September 14, 2023, the New York City Council voted 48–0 to renew the operating permit for Madison Square Garden for five years, the shortest-ever granted by the city to the Garden.
+In June 2023, nearing the end of the ten-year permit granted in 2013, the MTA, Amtrak, and NJ Transit filed a report stating Madison Square Garden was no longer compatible with Penn Station, saying, "MSG's existing configuration and property boundaries impose severe constraints."
+On September 14, 2023, the New York City Council voted 48–0 to renew the operating permit for Madison Square Garden for five years, the shortest-ever granted to the Garden by the city.